dist1ll/hltv-rust/README.md

 This crate allows you to fetch and parse upcoming matches, results, event information, player performance.
 This crate uses async calls via `reqwest` and parses the HTML document with `tl`.
+This API mimics the way you discover information on HLTV.
+Summary pages like [HLTV Matches](https://www.hltv.org/matches) contain less information in the HTML document than the detailed match-specific page.

 Currently, the following API calls are supported:

 - `crate::upcoming`
 - `crate::results`
+- `crate::get_match`

 ## Examples